nebula-orchestrator/docs/docs/monitoring.md

 It's best to monitor the following components:

-* Mongo - following mongo best practices
+* MongoDB - following MongoDB best practices
 * RabbitMQ - following RabbitMQ best practices
 * Docker service - on all hosts
 * Docker api-manager container - check that the api-manager container is running